 There are 2 clothes-lines in the garden.

-Residents are encouraged to acquire a supply of dryer tokens in order that they don’t get caught short at night or on the weekend.
+Residents are encouraged to acquire a supply of dryer tokens in order that they don’t get caught short at night or at the weekend.
 They are £1 each and the dryer (which takes 2 loads of laundry) will run for approximately an hour.
 Once you have started the dryer you must not open it before it has finished, because it will not restart, and will swallow your token.

 If someone else’s dry laundry is in the dryer when you arrive, please put it carefully on top of the dryer or in its basket.